RocketChat/docs-old/github-sponsorship.md

-You don’t have to be a coder to contribute to Rocket.Chat.
-In fact, you don’t even have to be technical.
+You donÃÂ¢ÃÂÃÂt have to be a coder to contribute to Rocket.Chat.
+In fact, you donÃÂ¢ÃÂÃÂt even have to be technical.
 Many of our community contributors support the Rocket.Chat open source project directly through Github Sponsorships.\
 \
 The following should answer the questions you may have regarding sponsorship.